docker/docs/datacenter/ucp/2.2/guides/user/secrets/index.md

 ## Create a secret

 In the UCP web UI, navigate to **Secrets** page and click **Create Secret** to create a new secret.
-Once you create the secret you won't be able to edit it or see the secret data again.
+Once you create the secret you can't edit it or see the secret data again.

 ![](../../images/manage-secrets-1.png){: .with-border}

 Click **Create Secret** to create a new secret.
-Once you create the secret you won't be able to edit it or see the secret data again.
+Once you create the secret you can't edit it or see the secret data again.

 ![](../../images/manage-secrets-2.png){: .with-border}